DevOpsBootcamp/website/source/Slides/06_boot_filesystem.rst

 Filesystem can mean:
 --------------------

+|

 - **How the system's files are arranged on the disk**
 - How the disk actually holds the files

   - FAT and NTFS are old but Windows-compatible
-  - ext3 is standard, ext4 is newer, xfs has fancier journaling
+  - ext4 is standard, ext3 is older, xfs is being used less

     - journaling tracks changes before write

+  - ZFS is awesome, but has meh Linux support (but getting better)
+  - btrfs is similar to ZFS, but less mature
   - sysadmins will encounter NFS and its competitors like Gluster

 .. note::